Go Back Email Link

 Instructions

-• Combine Meat Mixture: In a large mixing bowl, add the turkey, shredded zucchini (or carrots), Parmesan, bread crumbs, parsley, garlic, beaten egg, ketchup, salt, and pepper.
-Mix gently using your hands or a fork just until combined.
+• Combine Meat Mixture: In a large mixing bowl, add shredded zucchini (or carrots), Parmesan, bread crumbs, parsley, garlic, beaten egg, ketchup, salt, and pepper and stir until combined with a fork (until it's crumbly and fully mixed).
+Add the ground turkey and use the fork to gently combine all the ingredients together until well mixed, taking care not to compress the mixture.

 • Prep Air Fryer: Spray air fryer basket with cooking spray.
 Preheat to 400°F.